ron-rivest/audit-lab/README.md

 ``Multi.py`` supports "Bayesian" audits, a form of post-election auditing proposed by
 [Rivest and Shen (2012)](http://people.csail.mit.edu/rivest/pubs.html#RS12z).
-It also supports ``frequentist`` risk-limiting audits, as explained by [Lindeman and Stark (2012)](https://www.stat.berkeley.edu/~stark/Preprints/gentle12.pdf).
+It also supports "frequentist" risk-limiting audits, as explained by [Lindeman and Stark (2012)](https://www.stat.berkeley.edu/~stark/Preprints/gentle12.pdf).
 (Or will; this code isn't written yet.)
 Our emphasis and strongest interest is in Bayesian audits, but the